wangyizhou33/embodi-vis/README.md

 conda env create -f environment.yml
 ```

-Notice that there is a [dependency hell](https://en.wikipedia.org/wiki/Dependency_hell) which I have not resolved.
-The hell is created by lerobot, urdfpy, networkx and numpy.
-You need to touch some code involving `np.float, np.int, np.infty` in the urdfpy and pyrender source code in `site_packages`/
+Please be aware of unresolved dependency conflicts between `lerobot`, `urdfpy`, `networkx`, and `numpy`.
+This may require manual code modifications in your local environment.
+Specifically, deprecated NumPy constants (`np.float`, `np.int`, `np.infty`) may need to be replaced in the `urdfpy` and `pyrender` source code within your `site-packages` directory.

 ## 3. Dataset
-You can use the scripts and pointers to download the datasets.
+You can use the provided scripts and pointers to download the datasets.

 ### 3.1 Lerobot

-### 3.2 Droid

-### 3.3 EmbodiedScan
-Coming soon

-### 3.4 Open X-Embodiment
-Coming soon

-## 4 Visualization scirpts
-Inspired by [nuscenes2mcap](https://github.com/foxglove/nuscenes2mcap) repository, here we provide example python scripts to convert dataset in its original format to mcap files.

-### 4.1 Lerobot
 The script expects the datasets to be as the following:
 ```sh
 $ tree -L 3 .